|

 Audit Log -

-Record created by hardware (servers, routers, firewalls, etc.) or
+Record created by hardware (servers, routers, firewalls, etc.) or software

-software (data bases, network systems, individual applications,
+(data bases, network systems, individual applications, etc.) that track when

-etc.) that track when data are created, modified, transmitted or
+data are created, modified, transmitted or destroyed, including the identity

-destroyed, including the identity of the user initiating the action.
+of the user initiating the action.

 Authentication -

-The physical or process method or methods employed to prove that
+The physical or process method or methods employed to prove that the person

-proper authorization.
-Generally used to protect confidential
+Generally used to protect confidential information by limiting system access

-process.
+authentication process.
 See

 Access Control,